ackertyson/dock-ops/README.md

 1. Install [Rust](https://www.rust-lang.org/tools/install) (specifically you'll need `cargo`)
 2. Clone this repo and `cd` into that directory
-3. `./install.sh`
+3. `./install.sh completion`

 The install script will build the Rust binary and copy it into `/usr/local/bin`

-### Bash completions

-If you want to install the DockOps completion script (and why wouldn't you!?), replace Step 3 above with:

-3. `./install.sh completion`

-This will copy the included completion script into your `~/`.
+This will also copy the included completion script into your `~/`.
 You will then need to add

 `. ~/dock-ops-completion.bash`